Learn why Private Cloud Director is the best VMware alternative

 Finally, navigate to Infrastructure > Cluster Hosts, select the host we onboarded a few steps ago, and click Edit Roles.
 Assign the Hypervisor role to the host by checking the box in the Hypervisor column.
 Under persistent storage select the NFS configuration we created.
 Click Update Role Assignment.

 It’s time to spin up a VM on our hypervisor host.
 First, we upload an image that will be used to create the VM.
 I am using CirrOS for its small footprint.
-Navigate to Images > Images and click on the Add Image button in the top right.
-Select the CirrOS image, make the selections as shown below, and click Add Image.
+Download that to your Ubuntu desktop.
+In the user interface, navigate to Images > Images and click on the Add Image button in the top right.
+Select the CirrOS image, choose the qcow2 image type, and click Add Image.

 Next, create a virtual network that we will attach to our VM.
 Navigate to Networks and Security > Virtual Networks and click on Create Network button on the top right.
 Configure the virtual network as follows.

 Finally, navigate to Virtual Machines > Virtual Machines and click the Deploy New VM button in the top right corner.
-Since we want to create this VM with persistent storage, make selections as shown below to use NFS.
+Use the following steps to deploy the VM.

 You should now see the VM in your Virtual Machines tab.